Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Pairings via Maximum Weight Matching

 \subsection{Algorithm}

 The edge weights of $G_r$ are compared lexicographically and a maximum weight matching is sought for.
 This implies that pairing players within their score groups has the highest priority, optimizing color balance is second, and adhering to the pairing system is last.
-The comprehensive rules of our framework consist of our two absolute rules for \new{including an edge in } the graph $G_r$, and this priority ordering serving as our quality rule.
-See Figure~\ref{fig:example} for an illustration.
+The comprehensive rules of our framework consist of our two absolute rules for including an edge in the graph $G_r$, and this priority ordering serving as our quality rule.

 Before round $r$, we compute a maximum weight matching $M$ in graph $G_r$ and derive the player pairing from the edges in~$M$.
 If $\{p_i,p_j\} \in M$ then the players $p_i$ and $p_j$ will play against each other in round~$r$.
 Between them, the respective player with the lower color difference will play white.
-If they have the same color difference\new{, then} colors are assigned randomly.
+If they have the same color difference---e.g., in the first round---, then colors are assigned randomly.

+\begin{example} We consider pairings of an example 4-round tournament with 8 players generated via the MWM engine using the Dutch pairing system.

+Initially players are sorted decreasingly according to their Elo rating.
+In the following figures, bold edges are possible matches within the same score group, whereas dashed edges are other possible matches.
+The maximum weight matchings are shown in red.
+Arrows within the tables indicate the match outcomes (winner points to loser, no draws), and the color column shows the corresponding color distribution.
+The table for round $i+1$ is based on the table of round $i$.

+\begin{itemize} \item As score and color difference are equal, the pairing in round 1 is enforced by the Dutch pairing system.
+See Figure~\ref{fig:example1}.